aaronpo97/the-biergarten-app/README.md

 If you have any questions or concerns about the license, please feel free to submit an issue to this repository.

-I hope that this project will be useful to other developers and beer enthusiasts who are interested in learning about web development with Next.js, Prisma, CockroachDB, and other technologies.
+I hope that this project will be useful to other developers and beer enthusiasts who are interested in learning about web development with Next.js, Prisma, Postgres, and other technologies.